 Maintenance and Accountability Seminars (MAS-12)Back

 How can you prevent what you’ve learned from fading away?
 How do you deal with the feeling of isolation when you are involved in the disciplinary process?
-How do you continue the process of remediation that began in the course you took?
-Participation in our longitudinal, follow-up Maintenance and Accountability Seminar can address all these questions and more.
-These weekly, faculty-moderated teleconferences deepen participants’ understanding, elevate their accountability through revisiting their Personalized Protection Plans, and engage them in a multi-disciplinary community of peer review and support.
+How do you continue the process of remediation that began during your course?
+Our extended follow-up program: Maintenance and Accountability Seminars (MAS), can address all these questions and more.
+These weekly, faculty-moderated teleconference seminars deepen participants’ understanding, elevate their accountability through revisiting their Personalized Protection Plans, and engage them in a multi-disciplinary community of peer review and support.

 - Prerequisite of completion of prior PBI course, or comparable course through another education provider